 Upon successful completion of the Associate of Science degree with a major in Nursing, the graduate is eligible to take the National Council of State Boards of Nursing Licensure Examination for Registered Nurse (NCLEX-RN).
 Graduation from the CT-CCNP does not guarantee licensure to practice nursing.
-Licensure requirements and procedures are the responsibility of the Connecticut Department of Public Health, State Board of Examiners for Nursing.
-Permission to take the NCLEX-RN examination is established by law and granted by the Connecticut State Board of Examiners for Nursing.
+Licensure requirements and procedures are the responsibility of

 NURSING R.N.
-Associate in Science Degree
+Associate in Science Degree 2014-2015

-Program Of Study
+Program of Study